 Best time to visit Etosha National Park

-The best time to visit Etosha National Park is during the winter months, from May to October.
+The best time to visit Etosha National Park in Namibia is during the winter months, from May to October.
 This is known as the dry season when it is highly unlikely that you’ll see any rain and can bask in glorious temperatures.

 The vegetation becomes sparse so the chances of sighting many species of animals in the low grass greatly increase.